 Foot drop, or dropped foot, is a symptom of multiple sclerosis caused by weakness in the ankle or disruption in the nerve pathway between the legs and the brain.
-This disruption means it is difficult to lift the front of the foot to the correct angle during walking, so it hangs down and may catch or drag along the ground and can cause trips and falls.
+This disruption means it is difficult to lift the front of the foot to the correct angle during walking.
+As a result, the foot hangs down and may catch or drag along the ground and can cause trips and falls.

 Foot drop can be successfully managed with some lifestyle modifications and treatments.
 Functional electrical stimulation (FES) uses small electrical charges to stimulate the foot into a more natural position for walking, or an ankle support (orthotic) can be used to hold the foot in a rigid position.